martinambrus/AuxiliaryASR/README.md

         weight: 0.02         # maximise entropy to keep non-blank symbols active
 ```

-All of the auxiliary losses honour a `warmup_epochs` key (`5` for the CTC penalties and `8` for the duration term in the default config) so you can delay their activation until the alignment has roughly converged.
+All of the auxiliary losses honour a `warmup_epochs` key (`5` for the CTC penalties and `8` for the attention-duration term in the default config) so you can delay their activation until the alignment has roughly converged.

 Decoding-time safeguards provide gentler blank suppression without distorting training.
 The beam-search configuration supports a temperature, blank penalty, insertion bonus, and lightweight length normalisation: